zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-14-Optimizing-cluster-sizing-using-a-real-world-benchmark/index.md

 # Chaos Day Summary

-Our first goal of this experiment is to use a benchmarks to derive new optimized cluster configuration that can handle at least 100 process instances per second, while maintaining low backpressure and low latency.
+Our first goal of this experiment is to use a benchmarks to derive new optimized cluster configuration that can handle at least 100 tasks per second, while maintaining low backpressure and low latency.

 For our experiment, we use a newly defined realistic benchmark (with a more complex process model).
 More about this in a separate blog post.